hapax/hapax.github.io/assets/reading.md

 $|\psi(t)\rangle$ is becoming more distinguishable from $|\psi(0)\rangle$.
 On the other hand, a large uncertainty $\Delta A$ washes out this effect, since $A$ is too blurry to usefully tell us about changes in the state.
-In fact, I think the MTR timescale should precisely be the time needed for the state to become effectively distinguishable using $A$, just like $x$ in the wavepacket case, but I haven't been able to show this formally yet.
+In fact, I think the MTRS timescale should precisely be the time needed for the state to become effectively distinguishable using $A$, just like $x$ in the wavepacket case, but I haven't been able to show this formally yet.